DWTechs/efficient-git/content/save.md

 git commit -m "WIP"
 git push
 ```

-At this point "git push" cannot work because the remote is ahead of the local repository by 1 commit.
-Which is the backup commit you did yesterday.

 <!-- **This will create two commits for each backup**.
 One for the backup and one for the revert.
 So don't forget to squash your commits when your work is finished. -->